MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

-where :math:`FC` is the linear model of the reconstruction, :math:`X` is the set of MRI images, :math:`x` is the candidate MRI image, :math:`Y` is the set of MRI data, :math:`y` is the measured MRI data, :math:`\lambda` is the regularization parameter, and :math:`R` is a regulariztion function with some nice properties (typically is :math:`R` chosen to be proper closed convex).
+where :math:`FC` is the linear model of the reconstruction, :math:`X` is the set of MRI images, :math:`x` is the candidate MRI image, :math:`Y` is the set of MRI data, :math:`y` is the measured MRI data, :math:`\lambda` is the regularization parameter, and :math:`R` is a regularization function with some nice properties (typically is :math:`R` chosen to be proper closed convex).
 The objective function of the above optimization problem is made of

     - a data-fidelity term, which is small when the modeled data :math:`FCx` is close to the measured data :math:`y`,